The Car Connection Ford Transit Overview

 Commercial vehicles don't change often, and the Transit has largely been left unchanged since it was new.
 This year, the Transit carries over mostly unchanged aside from the new availability of leather upholstery and a heavy-duty dual rear wheel setup for certain Transit configurations.

 MORE: Read our 2019 Ford Transit review

-First off, the Transit is not at all related to the Ford Transit Connect.
-The Transit Connect is a much smaller vehicle, with a minivan-like Transit Connect Wagon passenger version; but the Transit vans, which are going on sale to compete against the new Ram ProMaster (FIAT-based) vans sold by Chrysler, remain entirely focused around commercial duty.
+The Transit is not related to the Ford Transit Connect.
+The Transit Connect is a much smaller vehicle, with a minivan-like Transit Connect Wagon passenger version.
+The Transit vans, which compete against the Ram ProMaster (Fiat-based) vans sold by Chrysler, remain entirely focused around commercial duty.

-Underpinnings for the Transit, which will be assembled for the U.S. at a plant near Kansas City, Missouri, will be thoroughly modernized.
-Rack-and-pinion steering, front MacPherson-type struts, progressive rear leaf springs, and unibody construction should make ride quality better and improve handling and maneuverability, no matter what the use.
+Underpinnings for the Transit, which is assembled for the U.S. at a plant near Kansas City, Missouri, are thoroughly modernized.
+Rack-and-pinion steering, front MacPherson-type struts, progressive rear leaf springs, and unibody construction make the Transit a remarkably capable performer, considering its mission.

-The Transit will be offered in three different body lengths for the U.S., with two different wheelbases and a choice of three roof heights.
-It will also include van, wagon, chassis cab, and cutaway bodystyles, so as to allow commercial and fleet operators to get the right vehicle for their needs.
+The Transit is offered in three different body lengths for the U.S., with two different wheelbases and a choice of three roof heights.
+It includes van, wagon, chassis cab, and cutaway body styles, so as to allow commercial and fleet operators to get the right vehicle for their needs.